Like all opioids, oxycodone (brand name OxyContin) is a pain medication that can also create a “high” if taken at high doses.

 Overcoming OxyContin With MAT

-While people may start using OxyContin to get high or even simply just to treat pain, they may keep using to avoid withdrawal.
-Brain cells become accustomed to the drug, and when it’s absent, people develop significant flu-like symptoms.[5]
+While people may start using OxyContin to get high or even simply to treat pain, they may keep using it to avoid withdrawal.
+Brain cells become accustomed to the drug, and when it’s absent, people develop significant flu-like symptoms.[6]
 Medication for Addiction Treatment (MAT) programs can help.

 In an MAT program, doctors use prescriptions like Suboxone (buprenorphine/naloxone) to manage opioid use disorder.
 The partial opioid agonist in Suboxone latches to opioid receptors in the brain.
 As it works, it reduces withdrawal symptoms and opioid cravings.